-Mr. John R. Baird is a director and advisor to a variety of firms in Canada and abroad.
+Mr. Baird is an advisor to a variety of firms in Canada and abroad.
 He was a former Senior Cabinet Minister in the Government of Canada and was the former Canadian Minister of Foreign Affairs.

-Mr. Baird spent three (3) terms as a Member of Parliament and four (4) years as Minister of Foreign Affairs where he advanced Canada/US relations and worked to strengthen ties to the Middle East and China.
-He also served as President of the Treasury Board, Minister of the Environment, Minister of Transport and Infrastructure and Leader of the Government in the House of Commons.
+A native of Ottawa, Mr. Baird spent three terms as a Member of Parliament and four years as Minister of Foreign Affairs where he advanced Canada/US relations and worked to strengthen ties to the Middle East and China.
+He also served as President of the Treasury Board, Minister of the Environment, Minister of Transport and Infrastructure, and Leader of the Government in the House of Commons.
 In 2010, he was selected by MPs from all parties as Parliamentarian of the Year.
 Prior to entering federal politics, Mr. Baird spent ten years in the Ontario Legislature where he served in several Ministerial portfolios.
-Mr. Baird sits on the corporate boards of Canfor Corporation, Canadian Pacific, the FWD Group and PineBridge Investments and is a member of the International Advisory Board of Barrick Gold Corp.
+In addition to Canfor, Mr. Baird sits on the corporate boards of Canadian Pacific, the FWD Group, and PineBridge Investments, and is a member of the International Advisory Board of Barrick Gold Corp.
 He also serves as a Senior Advisor with Bennett Jones LLP, and is a Senior Advisor at Eurasia Group, a global political risk consultancy.
 Mr. Baird also volunteers his time with Community Living Ontario, an organization that supports individuals with developmental disabilities and the Prince's Charities, the charitable office of His Royal Highness The Prince of Wales.
-Mr. Baird holds an Honours Bachelor of Arts in Political Studies from Queen's University at Kingston.
+Mr. Baird serves on the board of directors of Canfor Corporation, Canfor Pulp and Products Inc., Canadian Pacific Railway Limited and Canadian Pacific Railway Company.